ZebraAlgebra/personal-webpage/content/projects/_index.md

 slug = "projects"
 +++

-The following are some of the projects that I have done before.
+The following are some of the projects that I have done before: